Hong Kong and southern China battles widespread flooding from record rains

 Tens of millions of people live in the densely populated coastal areas of southern China.

-In Hong Kong, videos on social media showed rain coursing through the city, turning streets into raging rivers and people climbing onto cars and other elevated platforms in attempts to escape the rising water.

-The city's cross harbour tunnel, a key route connecting Hong Kong's main island to the Kowloon peninsula in its north, was also inundated.
+In Hong Kong, the city's cross harbour tunnel, a key route connecting the main island to the Kowloon peninsula in its north, was also inundated.

-Weather authorities had issued a "black" rainstorm signal on Thursday night, a warning triggered by heavy rainfall exceeding 70mm an hour.

-The Hong Kong Observatory later that night reported an hourly rainfall of 158.1 millimetres, the highest since records began in 1884.

 More than 200mm of rain was recorded on Hong Kong island, Kowloon and the north-eastern part of the city between 18:00 local time (10:00 GMT) and midnight - a total that exceeds the amount the entire city typically receives within certain months.